Szymex49/Szymex49/README.md

-Hi, my name is Szymon and I am a third year student of applied mathematics at Wrocław University of Science and Technology.
+Hi, my name is Szymon and I am a 4th year student of applied mathematics at Wrocław University of Science and Technology.
 I am focusing on developing new data analysis and data science skills.
 Currently I am learning R and SQL.